ihordyrman/distraction-free-youtube/README.md

 # Distraction Free Youtube

-> No way I'm going to pay for a chrome extension that basically removes DOM elements from youtube.
-[Source](https://chromewebstore.google.com/detail/df-tube-new-distraction-f/kchgllkpfcggmdaoopkhlkbcokngahlg)

 A lightweight Chrome extension that hides distracting elements on YouTube so you can stay focused on the content you came to watch.

 Six configurable distraction categories, all hidden by default: